Jose-Serrano/tiw_web/README.md

 ## Run
 Right click on the project you imported and select run -> run on server -> GlassFish 5!

 That's all!
-Feel free to make the changes you consider or adapt it to your web!
+Feel free to make the changes you consider or adapt it to your web.
+Just remember, this is an initial project to deep into fullStack development!.